![]() |

 Quick and Dirty at Sea Tim Severin on the The Brendan Voyage |

-Admittedly, the term is rather vague, and the reactions reflect ambiguity.
+Admittedly, the phrase is rather vague, and the reactions reflect that ambiguity.
 Associations are made, often sub-consciously, with various derelicts, kludges and failures that the defensive have known.
-Or the phrase may suggest an aesthetic offensive to the spit-and-polish crowd.
+Or the phrase may suggest an aesthetic, offensive to the spit-and-polish crowd.

-So what do I mean by it; I who cherish and practice Quick and Dirty boatbuilding?
+So what do we mean by it; we who cherish and practice Quick and Dirty boatbuilding?

-To me, Quick and Dirty is a state of mind.
-Not a method or choice materials, though those may come into play, but an attitude.
+To us, Quick and Dirty is a state of mind.
+Not a method or choice of materials, though those may come into play, but an attitude.
 A practice.
 Active meditation in the Zen sense of the word.

 Quick Mind implies simplicity.
 Quick Mind is an awareness and tendency toward simplicity.
 Occam's Razor adapted to boatbuilding [Of two solutions with equal utility, choose the simpler].
 Quick Mind manifests in design and execution.